 Tuition: $950 (includes model fees )

 Level: For Intermediate/Advanced Painters

 Alex’s only 2018 Workshop is now full.
 Please join Waitlist Below.
-You will be the first to be notified about his next workshop and also get a notice when we announce his Lecture Night for Friday, October 26, 2018.
+You will be notified if there is an opening and about his next Carmel workshop.

 Join contemporary realist master Alex Kanevsky on a three-day journey of perceptual figure painting.
 Work from the life model, with insights from the artist to break from the traditional assumptions of observational painting.
 Explore painting as a form of dialogue, aligning the creative process with one’s personal experiences to create work that is dynamic and unexpected.
 Learn to use the imprecisions and “mistakes” that occur in the development of a painting toward discovering a new form of reality.
 As Kanevsky puts it, “Painting is not something I do to a canvas.
 It is a form of conversation, that can have unexpected turns, sudden discoveries and hidden subtext and periods of silence.
 All this is what makes painting endlessly fascinating.”